-Written by DDB, Sydney Directed by The Glue Society
+Written by DDB Sydney Directed by The Glue Society Produced by Revolver

-Written by Arc Worldwide/Leo Burnett, Thailand Directed by The Glue Society
+Written by DDB New Zealand Directed by The Glue Society

 Hot with the Chance of a Late Storm Sculpture by the Sea, Sydney